glubsy/livestream_saver/README.md

 # Configuration

-The template config file is provided as an example.
-Options can generally be overriden via command line arguments (except hooks).
+The template config file `livestream_saver.cfg.template` is provided as an example.
+Options can generally be overriden via command line arguments (except for hooks).

 ## On-download started hook